nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **2. Forced Deletion and Clearing**

-**Currently:** To prevent accidental deletions and clearing of data in KnottyPlanners, a confirmation will be required from the user to ensure that the deletion or clearing is intentional.
+**Currently:** To prevent accidental deletions and clearing of data in KnottyPlanners, a user confirmation is currently required to ensure that the action is intentional.

-**Plan:** To include a force deletion or clearing command that allows the user to remove the data without KnottyPlanners requiring a confirmation from them.
+**Plan:** To include a force deletion or clearing command that enables the user to remove the data without KnottyPlanners requiring a confirmation from them.

 **3. Improved Filtering**

-**Currently:** The filter command in KnottyPlanners only allows for filtering to be done through the name or job fields.
+**Currently:** The filter command in KnottyPlanners supports filtering by the name or job fields only.

 **Plan:** To allow users to filter with other fields such as phone number, address and email.
 To allow users to filter with other fields such as phone number, address and email.

 **4. Allow Copying of Information**

-**Currently:** As KnottyPlanners is optimised for keyboard usage, interactions with the GUI through direct copying of information is not supported.
+**Currently:** KnottyPlanners is optimised for keyboard usage, and direct copying of information from the GUI is not supported.

 **Plan:** To allow the users of KnottyPlanners to copy information directly from the contact or wedding cards, in order to facilitate mouse usage.